Paithani

-An aeroplane with a Paithani made by Shri Shantilal Bhandge and design created by Meera Mehta an Indian textile designer, on its tail.
+An airplane with a Paithani made by Shri Shantilal Bhandge and design created by Meera Mehta an Indian textile designer on its tail.

-Paithani (/mr/) is a variety of sari, named after the Paithan in Sambhajinagar district from the state of Maharashtra in India where the sari was first made by hand.
-Present day Yeola town in Nashik, Maharashtra is the largest manufacturer of Paithani.
+Paithani (/mr/) is a variety of sari, named after the Paithan in Chhatrapati Sambhajinagar district from the state of Maharashtra in India where the sari was first made by hand.
+Present day Yeola, a town in Nashik, Maharashtra is the largest manufacturer of Paithani.

 Paithani is characterised by selvedges of an oblique square design, and a padar with a peacock design.
 Plain as well as spotted designs are available.
 Among other varieties, single coloured and kaleidoscope-coloured designs are also popular.
 The kaleidoscopic effect is achieved by using one colour for weaving lengthwise and another for weaving width wise.

 History

-The history of Paithani saris can be traced back to 2nd century BC in Satvahana Dynasty, at that time the Paithani was made with pure gold wire with cotton and silk.
-The Greco-Romans were very fond of this Paithani sari 2000 years ago.
-They use to exchange gold for this luxurious Paithani sari.
-At that time this Paithani was only worn by royals.
-Paithani was also known as "Pratishthani" as it was originated in the ancient city of Pratishthan now known as Paithan.
-Paithani also has the traces in many ancient Hindu and Buddhist texts.
-Paithani is also known as "Dev vastra"(fabric of God).
-Paithani has a very rich history of 2500 years but still many of us are unaware.
+Paithani was also known as "Pratishthani" as it was originated in the ancient city of Pratishthan (presently known as Paithan).
+Paithani sari flourished in the Satavahana Dynasty during the 2nd C. BCE to the 2nd C. CE.
+The dynasty encouraged and boosted the trade of Paithani with Greco-Roman countries.
+During the period of the Satavahanas records were being scripted on the walls of caves.
+The script has the description of weaving, dyeing, and fine embroidery in the Gatha Sattasai written by a poet of the king Hala in the Satavahana period.
+The roman mathematician Ptolemy wrote that the textiles of Baithana (Paithan) are among the finest textile fabrics.
+References to Paithani can be found in many ancient Hindu and Buddhist texts.
+Paithani is also known as "Dev vastra" (literally, "fabric of God").
 Historians have noted fine Paithani saris with delicate gold and silver thread-work being sold in Greece in exchange for gold between 200 and 400 BC.
-In 18th century the Paithani thrived under the patronage of the Peshwas.
-It is believed that Madhavrao Peshwa had a special love for Paithani textiles.
-Legend also has it that the Paithani caught the fancy of the Nizam of Hyderabad too and that it was his daughter in law Nilofer who introduced new motifs to the selvedge and pallav designs.
+Silk threads and fragments of fabrics that resembled the original patterns as seen in the Paithani were found at Nevasa (a town near Paithan) in 1966.
+In the 17th century, the Peshwas ruled over Paithan and shifted a few of the weavers to Yeola, a town in Nashik district.
+Gradually, Yeola established itself as the new hub of the traditional Paithani sari.
+Today, there are around 6000 to 7000 weavers in Yeola and 13000 weavers in the surrounding villages.